wunderio/lando-drupal/extensions/elasticsearch_7/README.md

-# Kibana extension
+# Elasticsearch extension

-This extension adds latest supported Kibana 8.11.0 to the Lando configuration.
-This is a rolling release so if 8.11.x or 8.x gets EOL, then this will be updated to next version.
+This extension adds Elasticsearch 7.17.0 to the Lando configuration.

 ## Installation

-1. Add Kibana extension to your .lando.yml file:
+1. Add Elasticsearch extension to your .lando.yml file:

    ```
-   lando load-wunderio-lando-drupal-extensions kibana
+   lando load-wunderio-lando-drupal-extensions elasticsearch
    ```

    This will write the following to your .lando.yml file: